Operation Fairfax: Operation

+and supplies into the Saigon area for a major offensive scheduled for early 1968.

-By June, Westmoreland was of the view that the ARVN and National Police had become too dependent on the U.S. to bear the burden of the operation and he advised General Viên that by the end of 1967 the 199th Brigade would be withdrawn from Gia Định Province.
+By June, Westmoreland was of the view that the ARVN and National Police had become too dependent on the U.S. to bear the burden of the operation and he advised Viên that by the end of 1967 the 199th Brigade would be withdrawn from Gia Định Province.
 Viên agreed with this change and was embarrassed that U.S. units had had to be responsible for the defense of the capital for so long.
 He ordered that the 5th Ranger Group take over ARVN responsibility for the operation.

 By July, over 75 U.S./ARVN ambushes were being set up each night and bases had been established to interdict traffic on the Đồng Nai river.
 U.S. helicopter gunships sank an estimated 700 VC sampans during the course of the operation.

-In August, BG Freund was wounded during an operation and command passed to BG Robert C. Forbes.
-BG Forbes regarded the Rangers as still being too dependent on the U.S. "buddy" units, but given their limited resources this was hardly surprising and he arranged to have more modern equipment delivered and U.S. advisers attached.
+In August, Freund was wounded during an operation and command passed to Brigadier general Robert C. Forbes.
+Forbes regarded the Rangers as still being too dependent on the U.S. "buddy" units, but given their limited resources this was hardly surprising and he arranged to have more modern equipment delivered and U.S. advisers attached.

 On 24 September, the pairing of U.S. and ARVN units was discontinued and the 199th Brigade and ARVN Rangers operated independently in different sectors, occasionally conducting combined operations.

 Aftermath

 Operation Fairfax officially concluded on 15 December, the US claimed VC losses were over 1,200 killed or captured.
 While Westmoreland regarded the operation as a limited success, he concluded that the integration of U.S. and ARVN units was counterproductive, reducing the ARVN to combat auxiliaries.

-While the operation had somewhat improved security in Gia Định Province, this was only temporary as the Viet Cong infrastructure had not been seriously disrupted and within six weeks of the end of the operation the Viet Cong were able to launch their Tet Offensive attacks on Saigon.
+While the operation had somewhat improved security in Gia Định Province, this was only temporary as the VC infrastructure had not been seriously disrupted and within six weeks of the end of the operation the VC were able to launch their Tet Offensive attacks on Saigon.